TLW's Jesusscope™ (Jesus Historyscope)

-In 4 B.C.E.
+On June 24, 4 B.C.E.
 Judean Jewish prophet (of voice crying in the wilderness eating locust and honey fame) (St.) John the Baptist (Baptizer) (d.
-32 C.E.) is born to Jewish priest Zechariah and his wife Elizabeth; according to the Gospel of Luke 1:5-25 he is conceived 6 mo. before Jesus on the night of the Day of Atonement (Yom Kippur), which would be in late Sept. or early Oct., - so what's this I hear about you're fall and I'm spring?
+32 C.E.) is born to Jewish priest Zechariah and his wife Elizabeth; according to the Gospel of Luke 1:5-25 he is conceived 6 mo. before Jesus on the night of the Day of Atonement (Yom Kippur), which would be in late Sept. *Sept.
+24?) or early Oct. - so what's this I hear about you're fall and I'm spring?
 On Dec.
 25, 4 B.C.E.
 Judean Christian Messiah Jesus Christ of Nazareth (Joshua or Yehoshuah bar Joseph) (d.
 33) is born in Bethlehem to the Virgin Mary and Joseph (a carpenter or stoneworker), both of the House of David; don't ask about the In-Vitro Fertilization Technique used?; the official Roman Catholic Church position is Dec.
-25, based on John the Baptist being born in late Dec., when Mary was 6 mo. pregnant according to the Gospel of Luke 1:26-35, meaning that he died on the day of his conception (Mar.
-25), although the shepherds are in the fields with the flocks at the time of his birth, which would more likely be spring or summer, which might make John the Baptist the only Dec. baby?; Jesus is crucified on the day of his conception (Mar.
+25, although the shepherds are in the fields with the flocks at the time of his birth, which would more likely be spring or summer, which might make John the Baptist the only Dec. baby?; Jesus is crucified on the day of his conception (Mar.
 25)?